sidakdhingra25/crux-marketplace/MIGRATION_GUIDE.md

 ## 🚨 Important Notes

-1. **Backup**: Make sure you have a backup of your current Neon database
+1. **Backup**: Make sure you have a backup of your current database
 2. **Data Migration**: You'll need to migrate your existing data manually or write a script
 3. **Testing**: Test thoroughly in development before deploying
 4. **Discord OAuth**: Make sure to add the correct redirect URI in Discord Developer Portal